ociu/sphinx-traceability-extension/doc/configuration.rst

 Callback per item (advanced)
 ----------------------------

-The plugin allows parsing and modifying documentation objects 'behind the scenes' using a callback.
+The plugin allows parsing and modifying documentation objects *behind the scenes* using a callback.
 The callback has this prototype:

 .. code-block:: python

-    def traceability_my_callback_per_item(name, all_items):
+    def traceability_my_callback_per_item(name, collection):
+        ''' Custom callback on items

+        Args:
+            name (str): Name (id) of the item currently being parsed collection (TraceableCollection): Collection of all items that have been parsed so far
         '''
-        Custom callback on items

-        :param name: Name (id) of the item currently being parsed
-        :param all_items: Set of all items that are parsed so far
-        '''
-        return
+        pass

 The callback is executed while parsing the documentation item from your rst-file.
-Note that not all items are available at the time this callback executes, the *all_items* parameter is a growing set of documentation objects.
+Note that not all items are available at the time this callback executes, the *collection* parameter is a growing collection of documentation objects.

 Example of no callback per item: